tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

   at both endpoints without the need for negotiation.
 - Alternative cryptographic techniques, such as semi-static Diffie-Hellman.

-> OPEN ISSUE: Semi-static is never mentioned again.
+> OPEN ISSUE: Semi-static and point compression are never mentioned again.

 For the common (EC)DHE handshake with pre-established certificates, Stream cTLS achieves an overhead of 45 bytes over the minimum required by the